yandthj/HPC/docs/Documentation/Systems/Gila/running.md

 ### Operating Software

-The Gila HPC cluster runs fairly current versions of OpenHPC and SLURM on top of OpenStack.
+The Gila HPC cluster runs on Rocky Linux 9.5.

 <!-- Docs from Vermilion page: -->
 <!-- ## Examples: Build and run simple applications